-In connection with this offering, the underwriters may engage in activities that stabilize, maintain or otherwise affect the price of our common stock including:
+In connection with this offering, the underwriters may engage in activities that stabilize, maintain or otherwise affect the price of our Series A preferred stock including:

 - stabilizing transactions;

 - short sales;

 - purchases to cover positions created by short sales;

-- imposition of penalty bids; and

-- syndicate covering transactions.
+- imposition of penalty bids; and - syndicate covering transactions.

-Stabilizing transactions consist of bids or purchases made for the purpose of preventing or retarding a decline in the market price of our common stock while this offering is in progress.
-These transactions may also include making short sales of our common stock, which involves the sale by the underwriters of a greater number of shares of our common stock than they are required to purchase in this offering.
+Stabilizing transactions consist of bids or purchases made for the purpose of preventing or retarding a decline in the market price of our Series A preferred stock while this offering is in progress.
+These transactions may also include making short sales of our Series A preferred stock, which involves the sale by the underwriters of a greater number of shares of Series A preferred stock than they are required to purchase in this offering.
 Short sales may be "covered" shorts, which are short positions in an amount not greater than the underwriters' over-allotment option referred to above, or may be "naked" shorts, which are short positions in excess of that amount.

-The underwriters may close out any covered short position by either exercising their over-allotment option, in whole or in part, or by purchasing shares of common stock in the open market.
-In making this determination, the underwriters will consider, among other things, the price of shares of common stock available for purchase in the open market as compared to the price at which they may purchase shares of common stock through the over-allotment option.
+The underwriters may close out any covered short position by either exercising their over-allotment option, in whole or in part, or by purchasing shares of Series A preferred stock in the open market.
+In making this determination, the underwriters will consider, among other things, the price of shares of Series A preferred stock available for purchase in the open market as compared to the price at which they may purchase shares of Series A preferred stock through the over-allotment option.

 Naked short sales are in excess of the over-allotment option.
-The underwriters must close out any naked short position by purchasing shares of our common stock in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market that could adversely affect investors who purchased in this offering.
+The underwriters must close out any naked short position by purchasing shares of Series A preferred stock in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Series A preferred stock in the open market that could adversely affect investors who purchased in this offering.

 The underwriters also may impose a penalty bid.
-This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it because the representatives have repurchased shares of our common stock sold by or for the account of that underwriter in stabilizing or short covering transactions.
+This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it because the representatives have repurchased shares of Series A preferred stock sold by or for the account of that underwriter in stabilizing or short covering transactions.

-As a result of these activities, the price of our common stock may be higher than the price that otherwise might exist in the open market.
+As a result of these activities, the price of our Series A preferred stock may be higher than the price that otherwise might exist in the open market.
 If these activities are commenced, they may be discontinued by the underwriters at any time.
 The underwriters may carry out these transactions on the New York Stock Exchange, in the over-the-counter market or otherwise.